Maximality of Galois actions for abelian and hyperkahler varieties: Group theoretic preliminaries

-\begin{prop} If $\bG$ is a connected, simply connected semisimple group over a finite extension $F$ of $\Q_\ell$ and some inner twist of $\bG$ is split, then if $d$ denotes the order of the center of $\bG(\bar F)$, for every finite extension $F'$ of $F$ of degree $d$, $\bG$ splits over $F'$. \end{prop}
+\begin{prop} Let $\bG$ be a simply connected semisimple group that is an inner twist of a split group over a finite extension $F$ of $\Q_\ell$ and $d$ denote the order of the center of $\bG(\overline F)$.
+For every finite extension $F'$ of $F$ of degree divisible by $d$, the group $\bG$ splits over $F'$. \end{prop}

 \begin{proof} Let $\bG_0$ be the split form of $\bG$, and let $\bC_0$ denote the center of $\bG_0$.
-Now $\bG$ is the twist of $\bG_0$ by a class in $H^1(F,\bG_0(\bar F)/\bC_0(\bar F))$.
+Now $\bG$ is the twist of $\bG_0$ by a class in $H^1(F,\bG_0(\overline F)/\bC_0(\overline F))$.
 The non-abelian cohomology sequence of the central extension

 gives an exact sequence